How to Determine your Wedding Flower Budget

 - Have you uttered the phrase “The space is grand enough- we don’t need a lot of flowers”?
 Stop and re-think that.
 You might be right.
 But, if your reception space has tall ceilings or is grand on its own, will it look empty without flowers to match?
 The Grand Ballroom at the Omni William Penn in Pittsburgh, PA is a perfect example of this.
 BEFORE you book your venue, make sure you think about all of the necessary costs required to make it look the way you envision.
 Ask your wedding planner what the average cost to decorate that space has been in their experience.

-- Remember that your floral budget should also include the rental of candles and vases (you do not have to buy your own!), structures and other items like a card box, easels, some signage, etc. This may eliminate the “decor” category on your spreadsheet.
+- Remember that your floral budget should also include the rental of candles and vases (you do not have to buy your own!), structures and other items like a card box, easels, some signage, etc. This may eliminate the “decor” category on your spreadsheet and open up more space in your “floral” column.

 - Count up your bridal party and think about all of the other VIPs that may require flowers.
 Parents, grandparents, stepparents, readers, musicians, vocalists, ushers, godparents, officiant(s), to name a few.